 Best Practices for Cold Email Outreach - Improve Sender Reputation and Response Rates

-- If your organization is sending a large amount of email, consider Email Deliverability Software like Sendgrid
+• If your organization is sending a large amount of opt-in transactional email, consider Email Deliverability Software like Sendgrid

 DKIM Setup for Cold Email Outreach

-Consider setting up DKIM (Domain Keys Authenticated Mail).
+Definitely set up DKIM (Domain Keys Authenticated Mail).
 From Apollo , DKIM is “an authentication method that uses cryptography to add an encrypted digital signature to your organization's outgoing emails.
 In this method, your mail server uses a private key to encrypt the email data and receiving email servers retrieve the corresponding public key to decrypt it.
 This ensures that your email is genuinely sent from your domain and hasn’t been altered on its way to the recipient.
-It also raises your spam score, which increases the chances of your emails being delivered.”
+It also raises your spam score, which increases the chances of your emails being delivered.

 In Google Workspace, Go to Admin → Apps - > Gmail: